phanicherukuri/Hibernate/IS-A Relationship/README.md

-This folder shows the implementation of Inheritance concepts using Hibernate
+This folder shows the implementation of Inheritance concepts between database tables using Hibernate